How Much Does It Cost To Remove Acrylic Nails

 The most important of these is a pair of cuticle clippers — these should ideally be the sharpest, sturdiest ones available in order to avoid any damage to your nail or skin while clipping off the artificial nails.

 You can pick up a good pair of clippers for $5 – $15, depending on where you buy them from.
+Remember to be careful when using nail clippers to cut acrylic nails.

 In addition to clippers, you will also need some other materials and products such as cotton balls, acetone remover, wooden sticks, tinfoil and a buffer/nail file.